-Troy is a recognised industry expert in relation to construction litigation and in the 2012, 2013, 2014, 2015, 2016 and 2017 editions of Doyle’s Guide to the Australian Legal Profession, Troy is named as one of the Leading Construction & Infrastructure Lawyers in Queensland.
-Troy has also been named in the Best Lawyers in Australia guide in 2014, 2015, 2016, 2017, 2018 and 2020 in the practice area of Construction/Infrastructure Law.
+In the 2012-2023 editions of Doyles’ Guide to the Australian Legal Profession, Troy is named as one of the Leading Construction & Infrastructure Lawyers in Queensland.
+Troy has also been named in The Best Lawyers in Australia guide since 2014 in the practice area of Construction/Infrastructure Law.

-Troy has extensive project delivery expertise in a number of sectors including major commercial construction, civil works projects, infrastructure projects, water, energy and resources projects, PPP’s, LNG projects and mining projects.
+Troy has extensive project experience in a number of sectors including major commercial construction, civil works projects, infrastructure projects, water, energy and resources projects, PPP’s, LNG projects and mining projects.
 This includes on some of Queensland and Australia’s biggest projects including:

 Troy also presents numerous training courses for industry bodies and in house for clients in relation to key risk and project delivery issues facing the industry as well as security of payment and best practice in contract administration.
 Troy has been conducting one day intensive training courses on the security of payment legislation for in excess of 13 years and is regularly requested to present on behalf of peak industry organisations such as the Civil Contractors Federation, Master Builders and Engineers Australia to their members on such topics.